The average savings account rate is a benchmark for the overall interest-rate environment, but it’s not a rate you should settle for.

 Use the national average savings rate as your gauge.
 You should be able to easily find a bank that’s offering an APY multiple times higher than the national average.

-Calculate the difference between the APY at a big bank compared with the yield at an online bank to see what higher interest earnings looks like.
+Calculate the difference between the APY at a big bank compared with the yield at an online bank to see what higher interest earnings look like.
 The power of compounding helps your interest earn interest over time.